Do you judge a book by its cover? What about its color?

 Green

-However, bright green is associated with magic, mysterious light, and paranormal phenomena (greetings from Harry Potter and Hobbit book covers).
+Light green is associated with nature, vitality, the environment, and health.
+However, bright green is associated with magic, mysterious light, and paranormal phenomena (as seen on Harry Potter and The Hobbit book covers).

 Blue

 Blue stimulates longing for travel, miracles, and magic.
 It is a color of peace, relaxation, and meditation.
 Blue calms, balances, reduces pain, and provides a sense of relief.
 When the reader detects blue on the cover, they may expect mental tension and involvement.
-The book might give them a lot of food for thought.
+The book might give them a lot to think about.

 Purple